Llobregat–Anoia Line

 The Llobregat–Anoia Line (Línia Llobregat-Anoia) is an unconnected metre gauge railway line linking Barcelona with the Baix Llobregat, Bages and Anoia regions, in Catalonia, Spain.
 Its name refers to the fact that it follows the course of the Llobregat and Anoia rivers for most of its length.
 Plaça d'Espanya station serves as the Barcelona terminus of the line, then continuing northwards to Martorell, where two main branches to Manresa and Igualada are formed.
 It also includes several freight branches, accounting for a total line length of 138 km and 41 passenger stations.

 Barcelona Metro line 8, together with a number of commuter and freight rail services, runs on the line's main route between Barcelona and Sant Boi de Llobregat.
 The section between Barcelona and Olesa de Montserrat is operated as a high-frequency commuter rail system known as Baix Llobregat Metro (Metro del Baix Llobregat), with some services continuing northwards to Manresa and Igualada.
-This system further includes the temporarily closed Olesa de Montserrat–Esparreguera Cable Car, which is also operated by FGC.
 The Llobregat–Anoia Line is part of the Autoritat del Transport Metropolità (ATM) fare-integrated public transport system for the Barcelona metropolitan area.